What Title Fees Will You Pay At Your Closing?

 You can find title fees and overall closing costs on a couple documents:

-Buyer Or Seller – Who Pays The Title Fees?
+Buyer Or Seller – Who Pays The Title Fees At Closing?

 It depends on where you live.
 In some parts of the country, it’s customary for the seller to pay the buyer’s title insurance and the buyer to pay the owner the lender’s title insurance.
 The buyer also typically pays recording and title search fees.
 In others, it is the reverse.